User virtualization

 User virtualization refers to the independent management of all aspects of the user on the desktop environment.
 User virtualization decouples a user's profile, settings and data from the operating system and stores this information into a centralized data share either in the data center or cloud.
 User virtualization solutions provide consistent and seamless working environments across a range of application delivery mechanisms.
-Although user virtualization is most closely associated with desktop virtualization, in fact, this technology can be used to manage user profiles on physical desktops as well.
+Although user virtualization is most closely associated with desktop virtualization, this technology can also be used to manage user profiles on physical desktops.
 As the range of currently used operating systems expands, and the use of multiple devices by workers to perform their jobs escalates, user virtualization can support the creation of a "follow-me" identity that will allow access to a workspace without being tied into only a single device or a single location.

 User virtualization for virtual desktops

-For virtualized desktop environments, user virtualization represents a fundamental change in the way the corporate desktop is constructed, delivered and managed.
-The user’s personality is decoupled from the operating system and applications, managed independently and applied into a desktop as needed without scripting, group policies or use of user profiles – regardless of how the desktop is being delivered (physical, virtual, cloud, etc.).
+For virtualized desktop environments, user virtualization represents a fundamental change in how the corporate desktop is constructed, delivered and managed.
+The user’s personality is decoupled from the operating system and applications, managed independently and applied to a desktop as needed without scripting, group policies or use of user profiles – regardless of how the desktop is being delivered (physical, virtual, cloud, etc.).